chumaky/datero-docs/docs/clouds/gcp/cloud_sql.md

 Cloud SQL is a GCP managed service, that is run in a separate system VPC.
 To allow access to your instance by its private IP, you have to create a peering connection between your VPC and the one that is used by Cloud SQL.

-If you spin your instance via console, you have just to pick-up a subnet from your VPC where Cloud SQL, as a _service_, will be creating private connection to your VPC.
-Having done that, you will be able to connect to your instance by its private IP from VM launched in that subnet.
+To make it happen, you have to pick-up a subnet from your VPC where Cloud SQL, as a service, will be creating private connection to your VPC.
+Having done that, you will be able to connect to your instance by its private IP from VM launched in that subnet of your VPC.
 This concept is similar to VPC _service endpoints_ in AWS.

 <figure markdown>
   ![VPC Networking](../../images/clouds/gcp/cloud_sql_vpc_networking.jpg){ loading=lazy }